Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 The ARTx3 Campus / The Arts & Science Center partners with Arts in Education (AIE) teaching artists to enrich students’ learning experience.

-“If we’re able to engage the students in a way that is interactive, that engages a different part of the brain, that shakes things up, then we’re more likely to be able to see a result because it’s something completely new and it changes the environment,” said Dr. Rachel Miller, former executive director of ASC.
+“If we’re able to engage the students in a way that is interactive, that engages a different part of the brain, that shakes things up, then we’re more likely to be able to see a result because it’s something completely new and it changes the environment,” said Dr. Rachel Miller, former executive director of the ARTx3 Campus.

 The ARTx3 Campus seeks to make a meaningful impact in Pine Bluff through its AIE program.

-For more information about teaching residencies, contact Curator of Collections and Exhibitions, Kevin Haynie at khaynie@artx3.org
+For more information about teaching. residencies, contact Program Manager Shakeelah Rahmaan at srahmaan@artx3.org.

 These workshops and programs are made possible by the Arkansas Arts Council’s Arts in Education Program.

-Virmarie DePoyster is the Arts in Education artist-in-residence for spring 2024.
-DePoyster will lead students in a mural project that highlights famous faces in history.
+Virmarie DePoyster was the Arts in Education artist-in-residence for spring 2024.
+DePoyster led students in a mural portrait project that highlights famous faces in history.

 Students will learn and explore the process of designing a mural and use those techniques to produce a beautiful piece of art.
 The workshop is inspired by the murals created throughout the ARTx3 campus by Amanei Johnson.

-DePoyster will also lead a free, drop-in self-portrait workshop from 1-3 p.m.
-Saturday, April 6, at The ARTSpace on Main.
-The public is invited and it is open to all ages.
-There is no cost to attend but registration is requested.
+DePoyster also led a free, drop-in self-portrait workshop April 6 at The ARTSpace on Main.
+The public was invited and it was open to all ages.

 Virmarie DePoyster is a Puerto Rican-born multidisciplinary artist, educator, and community leader.
 As a practicing artist, she explores the complexities of identity.
 As an educator, she develops therapeutic art programs, providing safe spaces for self-reflection.
 And as a community leader, she advocates for equality and inclusion.
 She mainly works with pastels, but is skilled in multiple mediums.
 She has taught as part of the Arkansas Arts Council's Arts in Education Roster since 2011.